inesgare/interval-matching/README.md

 This repository contains the code for the Persistent Cohomological Cycle Matching approach developed in the paper ["Fast Topological Signal Identification and Persistent Cohomological Cycle Matching" (García-Redondo, Monod, and Song 2022)](https://arxiv.org/abs/2209.15446).

 Persistent homology, one of the cornerstones of topological data analysis, studies the lifespan of the topological features in a nested sequence of topological spaces (i.e. a filtration) by tracking the changes in its homology groups.
 One of its main outcomes is the *persistence barcode* (or simply, *barcode*)---a canonical summary of the aforementioned lifespans as a set of half-open intervals.
 A natural question is whether it is possible to compare the barcodes obtained from different filtrations, which would, for instance, provide a correspondence between some of their intervals.
 Cycle matching [1] is one such way of obtaining an identification between the intervals in two different barcodes.

 In this repository:
-1. we provide state-of-the-art code for performing cycle matching by using the computational advantage that Ripser [2] and Ripser-image [3] render (see folde `code`), and
+1. we provide state-of-the-art code for performing cycle matching by using the computational advantage that Ripser [2] and Ripser-image [3] render (see folder `match`), and
 2. we present a notebook to reproduce the applications in Section 3 of [the aforementioned paper](https://arxiv.org/abs/2209.15446) (see folder `applications`).

 ### About C++